 Rial (IRR) is the official currency in Iran.
 The currency is what you see on the banknotes, coins, and uses in banks and administrations.
 The price tags and prices printed on packaged foods are in rials as well.

-However, people in everyday life use other currency named ‘toman’.
+However, people in everyday life use another currency named ‘toman’.
 One toman equals 10 rials.
-In other word, you should drop a zero from rial in order to understand it in toman.
+In other word, you should drop a zero from rial in order to get it in toman.

 Remember Iranians are one of the friendliest people in the world and they are aware that tourists may not be acquainted with different units of Iran currency rials and tomans.
 Hence, be relax since most of the time, they consider this fact and you can ask whenever you doubt a figure or a price.

 Read also: How Much Money Do You Need to Travel Iran?

 There are 100000, 50000, 20000, 10000, 2000, 100 and 500 rials banknotes in Iran.
 In addition, the English figure of the banknotes is written on their back.

 The Central Bank of Iran also issues banknotes in 500000 and 1000000 rials, which are known as Iran cheques.